dsu-arl/pace-python-dojo/input-and-output/format-print/DESCRIPTION.md

 Name is defined as The Rizzler
 ```

-This is rather straightforward, but can become messy quicly if printing multiple variables and messages.The other way we could accomplish this is by using a **format string**.
+This is rather straightforward, but can become messy quickly if printing multiple variables and messages.The other way we could accomplish this is by using a **format string**.
 This requires some different things: the variable place holders, the `.format()` function call, and the variables to be printed.
 The placeholders are just `{}` inside of your string.

 If we put it all together, we can create some interactive prints.
 Using variables, we defined above let's build out a format string:
 ```commandline